- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 19 West Main St, Ashland

-The second stop in downtown Ashland is Revivals 2 Thrift Store.
+The second stop in downtown Ashland is Ashland Thrift Store, formerly the Revivals 2 Thrift Store.
 In the movie, this is portrayed as the Trailways Bus Station where Red buys his bus ticket for Fort Hancock, Texas.
-Today, it is a thrift store which features household items, clothing and children’s items.
+Today, it is a thrift store that features household items, clothing and children’s items.
 The store is closed on Sundays.

 Wyandot County Courthouse